Earn more and get closer to your community using Twitch

 As a Professional Muay Thai and MMA fighter, it was hard to make ends meet during the pandemic, and all the stadiums were closed.
 I saw a few people going on Twitch, and a friend referred me to Krix.
 I did his course, and we met up for a couple of IRL sessions, which helped.
 Now the stadiums are open, and I am fighting again, but I still love streaming on Twitch.

-I always liked shooting games like RUST PVE and ARK RP Server, but I never thought about streaming on Twitch.
+I always liked FPS survival games and played on many RUST PVE Servers.
+But I never considered streaming on Twitch.
 I thought it was something quite technical and challenging to do.
 Then Krix showed me what to do and taught me the basics, and I realised it was pretty easy.
-It has a slight learning curve, but he is a good teacher, and now I play games like I used to but with an audience.
+It has a slight learning curve, but he is a good teacher, and now I play games like I used to, but with an audience.

 I met Krix on the Salty Zombies discord and am now one of his senior admins for the 7 Days To Die Darkness Falls Mod.
 I never thought about streaming on Twitch until I saw Krix do it.
 It looked like fun, but I was rather shy.
 But with the encouragement of Krix and the Salty Zombies community, I decided to give it ago, and now I am addicted and haven’t looked back since.

 Top 5 Things You Need To Know On How To Be A Good Twitch ModTop 5 How To Be A Good Twitch Mod So you have been giving the opportunity to be a moderator for a Twitch streamer.
 Perhaps it's someone you know in real life or just a streamer you been following for a while...